SpindleASA/spindle-guides/fiction.md

 - [Guide Links](#guide-links)

 ## Creator Rights
 Every work of fiction on the Spindle website was uploaded with permissions by the author/illustrator and the author/illustrator may remove their work at any time.

 ## Monetization

-Currently, monetization can occur in these ways:
+Currently, monetization through the Spindle platform can occur in these ways:

 - [Tipping](#tipping)
 - [Story Voting](#story-voting)